-The Alzheimer's Prevention Initiative Autosomal Dominant Alzheimer's Disease Colombia Trial (API ADAD Colombia) was launched in 2013 to evaluate the efficacy, safety, and tolerability of crenezumab (an anti-Aβ drug) in cognitively unimpaired E280A mutation carriers [134].
-The study was conducted at the University of Antioquia in Medellin, Colombia, with satellite sites in Yarumal, Bogota, and Armenia for dosing and safety assessments.
-A total of 252 individuals were enrolled, including 169 E280A mutation carriers and 83 non-carriers, and the enrollment ended in 2017.
-The E280A mutation carriers were randomized to active treatment or placebo, and noncarriers received placebo [134].
-The modifications in the API trial led to the dose of crenezumab increasing more than 7-fold throughout the study.
+The Alzheimer's Prevention Initiative Autosomal Dominant Alzheimer's Disease Colombia Trial (API ADAD Colombia) was launched in 2013 to evaluate the efficacy, safety, and tolerability of crenezumab (an anti-A β drug) in cognitively unimpaired E280A mutation carriers.
+138 The study was conducted at the University of Antioquia in Medellín, Colombia, with satellite sites in Yarumal, Bogota, and Armenia for dosing and safety assessments.
+A total of 252 individuals were enrolled, including 169 E280A mutation carriers and 83 noncarriers, and enrollment ended in 2017.
+The E280A mutation carriers were randomized to active treatment or placebo, and noncarriers received placebo.
+138 The modifications in the API trial led to the dose of crenezumab increasing more than seven-fold throughout the study.
 The primary outcome was the annualized rate of change in API ADAD composite score.
 Key secondary outcomes were changes in amyloid PET, time to progression to MCI or dementia due to AD, and changes in dementia severity and neurocognitive functioning.
-The study showed excellent adherence and retention rates over eight years, with 90% of participants completing the treatment.
-Results numerically favored crenezumab across primary and secondary outcomes, but they did not reach statistical significance [135,136].
-While the API ADAD Colombia trial results were negative, it led to the discovery of protective genetic variants [35,36,137] and additional pathogenic PSEN1 mutations in Colombia [41], as described in more detail in the Section 4 of this manuscript.
+The study showed excellent adherence and retention rates over 8 years, with 90% of participants completing the treatment.
+Results numerically favored crenezumab across primary and secondary outcomes, but they did not reach statistical significance.
+139,140 While the API ADAD Colombia trial results were negative, it led to the discovery of protective genetic variants^{35,36,94} and additional pathogenic PSEN1 mutations in Colombia, 41 as described in more detail in Section 4 of this manuscript.